benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Static Graphs with Dynamic Signal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The constructor of a ``DynamicGraphDiscreteSignal`` object requires the following parameters:
+The constructor of a ``DynamicGraphTemporalSignal`` object requires the following parameters:

 - ``edge_indices`` - A **list** of ``NumPy`` arrays to hold the edge indices.
 - ``edge_weights`` - A **list** of ``NumPy`` arrays to hold the edge weights.